GDP-MI7/socio-analyzer/README.md

 ## Notes

-- Project Presentation and other project related document are in documents folder
+- Project Presentation and other project related documents are in documents folder